-- Students may not intentionally modify school-owned technology resources in such a way to interfere with normal operation, or to circumvent school-applied security measures. - Students may not attempt to guess passwords or utilize any password hacking utilities to acquire passwords. - Students are not to access any secured files, resources, or administrative areas of the school network without express permission or the proper authority.
+- Students may not use websites or other software utilities to circumvent any security meant to ensure compliance with this policy and state and/or Federal law. - Students may not attempt to guess passwords or utilize any password hacking utilities to acquire passwords.
+Students may not log in to more than one computer with the same account at the same time. - Students are not to access any secured files, resources, or administrative areas of the school network without express permission or the proper authority.

-III.
+IV.
 Responses to Violation of the Responsible Computing Policy

-The school's Director of Technology, Network Administrator, and other school administrators shall have broad authority to interpret and apply these policies.
+The school's Director of Educational Technology, Network Administrator, and other school administrators shall have broad authority to interpret and apply these policies.
 Violators of the Academy's technology policies will be notified and given the opportunity to explain their actions in the manner set forth in each division's Student Handbook, unless an issue is so severe that notice is neither possible nor prudent in the determination of the school administrators.
+Restrictions may be placed on the violator's use of school technologies.
+Depending on the nature of the action, and to protect the safety and well-being of our community, technology privileges may be revoked entirely pending any hearing.
+Violations may also be subject to discipline of other kinds within the school's discretion.
 The school cooperates fully with local, state, and/or Federal officials in any investigations related to illegal activities conducted on school property or through school technologies.
+School authorities have the right to confiscate personally-owned technology devices that are in violation or used in violation of school policies.

 Students in receipt of, or gaining access to inappropriate information, even accidentally, should immediately inform a teacher or school administrator.
 Failure to do so may place responsibility for the inappropriate content on the student.
 Any student to witness another, either deliberately or accidentally access inappropriate information or use technology in a way that violates this policy should report the incident to a school administrator as soon as possible.
+Failure to do so could result in disciplinary action.